Management of CKD-associated Pruritus, should be an essential part of treatment for all patients undergoing haemodialysis and suffering from

 Long term use of sedative antihistamines may predispose patients to dementia and should be avoided, except in palliative care.1

-There is limited data to support the use of topical corticosteroids in CKD-aP.
+There is limited data to support the use of topical corticosteroids in CKD-associated Pruritus.
 Moreover, corticosteroids are not intended to be used for prolonged periods.6

 Corticosteroids are not directly antipruritic and it is believed they exert a beneficial effect on pruritus through their reduction in skin inflammation.6

-A number of placebo-controlled trials using gabapentinoids have demonstrated a reduction in itch severity, however, the adverse effects associated with them may limit their use in CKD-aP.2
+A number of placebo-controlled trials using gabapentinoids have demonstrated a reduction in itch severity, however, the adverse effects associated with them may limit their use in CKD-associated Pruritus.2

 Adverse events observed with gabapentinoids include neurological events (for example dizziness and somnolence), weight gain, angio-oedema and increased suicide risk.2

-Watch this video to hear about the treatment algorithm for CKD-aP.
+Watch this video to hear about the treatment algorithm for CKD-associated Pruritus.

 Dr Kieran McCafferty